A. Pillar 3 Disclosure

 2. Scope and application

-Polygon is authorised and regulated by the Financial Conduct Authority (the “FCA”) and as such is subject to minimum capital requirements, based on its categorization as a BIPRU firm.
+Polygon is authorised and regulated by the FCA and as such is subject to minimum capital requirements, based on its categorization as a BIPRU firm.

 Polygon does not form part of a consolidation group for prudential purposes.
-The LLP was authorised by the Financial Services Authority from 4th of May, 2011 and became authorised by the FCA on 1st of April 2013.
+Polygon was authorised by the Financial Services Authority from 4 May 2011 and became authorised by the FCA on 1 April 2013.

 3. Risk Management and the Risk Management Process

 Polygon is governed by an Executive Committee.
 The Risk Committee and Infrastructure Committee report to the Executive Committee and with their input the Executive Committee determines the business strategy and risk appetite for Polygon.
-The Executive Committee includes Polygon’s Chief Executive Officer.
+The Executive Committee includes Polygon’s Chief Executive Officer (“CEO”).

 For various reasons, the Executive Committee considers that from a regulatory capital perspective, Polygon is a relatively low risk organization.
-For example Polygon does not directly take custody of any investor assets.
+For example, Polygon holds no client assets, nor does it take proprietary positions.

 Due to the small size of Polygon and its relatively low risk profile, the Executive Committee considers that Polygon does not warrant the need for a separate risk management function within Polygon.
 Risk management is undertaken by the Risk Committee with the assistance of the CEO together with support from internal compliance, legal and operations teams.
 In addition, Polygon retains external professional services firms for expert advice and consultation, as and where considered appropriate.